neondatabase/website/content/docs/guides/logical-replication-estuary-flow.md

    ![Configuring Neon capture in Estuary Flow](/docs/guides/estuary_flow_configure_neon_capture.png)

 3. Click **Next**.
 Estuary Flow will now scan the source database for all the tables that can be replicated.
-Select one or more table(s) by checking the checkbox next to their name.
+Select one or more tables by checking the checkbox next to their name.
 Optionally, you can change the name of the destination name for each table.
 You can also take a look at the schema of each stream by clicking on the **Collection** tab.

    ![Selecting collections for replication in Estuary Flow](/docs/guides/estuary_flow_configure_collections.png)